How to Choose a University UK 2027: What Actually Matters

 Start with the course, not the university.
 The subject you study matters more than the institution's overall ranking.
-Once you know what you want to study, narrow your university list based on course quality, location, cost of living, and what the campus is actually like to live at for three years.
+Once you know what you want to study, narrow your list based on course quality, location, cost of living and what campus life is actually like for three years.

 Do university rankings actually matter?

 Sometimes.
-For specific competitive careers — city law, investment banking, consultancy — university prestige matters more.
+For specific competitive careers (city law, investment banking, certain consultancies) university prestige matters more.
 For most careers it matters far less than people think.
-A well-researched choice at the right level for your grades, at a university you'll actually thrive in, beats a prestigious name you're miserable at.
+A well-researched choice at the right level beats a prestigious name you are miserable at.

 Does it matter where the university is?

-More than many students realise.
-Your city shapes your social life, cost of living, part-time job opportunities, and access to industry.
-London gives you employer access but costs double other cities to live in.
-There's no universally right answer — but it's a decision that deserves serious thought.
+More than most students realise.
+Your city shapes your social life, cost of living, part-time job opportunities and access to industry.
+London gives employer access but costs double other cities to live in.
+It deserves serious thought in your decision.

 What should I look for on open days?

 Talk to current students, not just staff.
-Ask about contact hours, feedback quality, and what they wish they'd known before starting.
+Ask about contact hours, feedback quality and what they wish they had known before starting.
 Walk around the areas near campus.
 Check commute times to accommodation.
-A gut feeling from a visit — positive or negative — is legitimate data.
+A gut feeling from a visit is legitimate data.

 - Course first, university second